+Table 13.
+Tercentage of responses to the information provider on files

-Information provider Which of the following provided you with useful information about HECS?
-Which is the most useful way to receive necessary information concerning HECS?
+Information provider Which of the following Which is the most useful way

+provided you with useful to receive necessary

+information about HECS? information concerning

+HECS?

 Secondary school 1.9 12.8

-ATO school visit - 6.0
+Tax Office school visit - 6.0

 University open day 6.6 10.0

 Student administration 26.5 30.0

-ATO information booklet 38.0 32.0
+Tax Office information 38.0 32.0

+booklet

 Media (website) 7.0 7.0

 Family / friends 13.1 0.2

 Other 6.8 2.0

-Table 13.
-Percentage of responses to the information provider on HECS
+Table 13: Percentage of responses to the information n provider on HECS

-When asked about where the graduates received useful information about HECS (see Table 13), 38% of the respondents answered the ATO's information booklet followed by student administration (27%), family friends (13%), media (7%), university open day (7%), others (6%), and secondary school (2%).
+When asked about where the graduates received useful information about HECS (see Table 13), 38% of the respondents answered the Tax Office's information booklet followed by student administration (27%), family friends (13%), media (7%), university open day (7%), others (6%), and secondary school (2%).

 When asked about their opinion on what would be the most useful provider, there is support for new ways of providing information on HECS.
 Apart from re-affirming the importance of student administration and university open day, the respondents gave the greatest weighting to secondary school (13%).
-Most importantly, 6% of the respondents commented that the ATO's school visit was an effective provider of useful information about HECS.
+Most importantly, 6% of the respondents commented that the Tax Office's school visit was an effective provider of useful information about HECS.

-From Table 13, it can be seen that the ATO did not make any school visits in earlier years according to our respondents.
-ATO school visits accustom students to appropriate taxpaying behavior at an important time in their lives, when many of them are starting their first job and when some are about to engage with the ATO through their dealings about HECS.
+From Table 13, it can be seen that the Tax Office did not make any school visits in earlier years according to our respondents.
+Tax Office school visits accustom students to appropriate taxpaying behaviour at an important time in their lives, when many of them are starting their first job and when some are about to engage with the Tax Office through their dealings about HECS.
 This may be the most appropriate time for training about what is required for a responsible taxpayer and a valuable opportunity to provide clear information about the purpose and operation of HECS.

-Items % of respondent who answered yes 9 How useful would it be for you to get an explanation for the benefits of repaying the HECS debt quicker?
-78 Are you well informed about what you need to do in order to repay your HECS debt?
-84 Have you felt that you are missing out on information about what you can legitimately claim as a tax deduction?
-79 How much do you support the idea of exposing people who deliberately cheat the tax system (e.g. publishing names of those who deliberately evade tax in the ATO annual report by the Commissioner)?
-65
+1 able 14.
+Respondents views on poncy relevant question is in relation to meds Items % of respondent who answered yes How useful would it be for you to get an explanation for 78 the benefits of repaying the HECS debt quicker?
+Are you well informed about what you need to do in order 84 to repay your HECS debt?
+Have you felt that you are missing out on information 79 about what you can legitimately claim as a tax deduction?
+How much do you support the idea of exposing people 65 who deliberately cheat the tax system (for example, publishing names of those who deliberately evade tax in the Tax Office annual report by the Commissioner)?

-Table 14.
-Respondents' views on policy relevant questions in relation to HECS
+Table 14: Respondents' views on policy relevant questions in relation on to HECS --- ------------